-“Who Sets the Table?” is a multimedia project looking at who does what to make Jewish holidays happen in our homes.
-Over the course of the year we have been running a series of surveys, reader stories and commissioned essays exploring this dynamic.
-So far we have asked you about Passover, the Sabbath and the High Holidays, and we have learned that, in all cases, Mom does most of the work.
-Lesbian, gay, bisexual and transgender homes tend to be more egalitarian than straight households, though nowhere close to 50-50.
+is a multi-media project looking at who does what to make Jewish holidays happen in straight and LGBTQ homes.
+Over the course of the year we will be running a series of surveys, readers stories and commissioned essays exploring this dynamic.
+So far we have asked you about Passover and Shabbat and learned that, in both cases, mom does most of the work.
+LGBTQ houses tend to be more egalitarian, though no where close to 50/50.

 This month we are looking into who does what for the observance of the High Holidays and invite all of you to go online where you can take our survey and share your stories.
 Also, do read the following essays below, two candid meditations on domestic life replete with regrets and revelations.

 As we’ve explained before, our goal with this is not to promote or condemn any particular arrangement.
 Still, with 71% of mothers with children under 18 in the workforce and the rise of lesbian, gay, bisexual, transsexual and queer partnerships, these are questions that demand to be asked, stories that need to heard.
 We look forward to hearing yours.